chhetrisushil/SyncAsyncPresentation/PromisePresentation.md

     * Code readability
         * Due to the indentation and level of callbacks it becomes really difficult to keep track of the callback level
     * Code Maintainence
-        * Due to the multi level callbacks move code around of changing based on requirements is difficult
+        * Due to the multi level callbacks moving code around or changing based on requirements is difficult
     * Debugging
         * As we don't get a proper call stack it sometimes becomes really difficult to debug the code
         * Due to the multi level callbacks we need multiple error handling